alexderoeck/alexderoeck/README.md

 <h3>What I'm working on</h3> <!--WHAT IM WORKING ON----------------------------------------------------------->
 <hr>
-I am currently designing + creating a Blackjack game/learner in Java as coursework for my Computer Science A Level.
+I am currently designing + creating a <a href="https://github.com/alexderoeck/Alex-de-Roeck_CS-Coursework_Blackjack">Blackjack game + Learner</a> in Java as coursework for my Computer Science A Level.
 <br><br><br>

 <h3>Qualifications</h3> <!--QUALIFICATIONS--------------------------------------------------------------->